 Friday, July 5, 2024

-RAISING A TEEN: finding that elusive balance
+RAISING TEENS: finding that elusive balance

 Raising a teen is a challenging proposition.
 And a prime reason is the parental tendency to overestimate how much of their control remains.
 Parents tend to base their judgements about that on past experience.
 A past in which they had a high degree of control.
 But that control slips away in ways which are not always obvious.
 And even when they are noticed, parent's tend to underestimate the degree of loss.
 That can have disastrous results.
 Here's a tale illustrating this point.